Dr. Stephen Strange: I’m not ready.

-There are three distinct hero/heroine archetypes which I’ve noted a lot in mythology, pop-culture, and “real-life.”
+There are three distinct hero/heroine archetypes which seem to recur in mythology, pop-culture, and “real-life.”
 They all seem to push the boundaries of human evolution—but each in their own unique way.

 They are: Cuckoos, Masters, and Wanderers.